U.S., South Korea may scale back military training over coronavirus concerns

 The last “special measures agreement” (SMA) lapsed at the end of December after multiple rounds of talks yielded no progress, and now the U.S. military says funding will soon run out for thousands of South Korean civilians who work to support the bases.

-Reporting by Phil Stewart; additional reporting by Josh Smith in Seoul.
-Editing by Gerry Doyle; Editing by Chris Reese and Sandra Maler
+Reporting by Phil Stewart; additional reporting by Josh Smith and Hyonhee Shin in Seoul.
+Editing by Gerry Doyle; Editing by Chris Reese, Sandra Maler and Raju Gopalakrishnan